kfullerton752/personalProjects/README.md

-# schoolWork
+# Portfolio
-Used for posting my projects for school
+Used for posting personal projects